danielward27/SyntheticLikelihood.jl/docs/src/local_regression.md

 We can see that after the burn in period, samples are generally centered around the true parameter values (all zeros).
 More specifically, they are centered around `s_true` in this case, which are generally around zero.

 ## Bayesian inference
 Given a prior, it is also simple to sample from the posterior instead of the likelihood.
 The prior should be specified using the distributions from [`Distributions.jl`](https://juliastats.org/Distributions.jl/stable/).
-A multivariate distribution can be used, or alternatively the prior can be formed from independent "marginal" priors using a `Product` distribution from Distributions.jl.
+A multivariate distribution can be used, or alternatively the prior can be formed from independent univariate priors using a `Product` distribution from Distributions.jl.
 For this example the prior is a multivariate normal centered around 5, with no correlation structure, and σ=0.5:

 ```@example 1
 prior = MvNormal(fill(5, 10), 0.5)